 A 529 plan is a great vehicle for tax-efficient college savings.
 There is no income limit for taking advantage of the tax benefits offered and recent changes have created additional flexibility, allowing you to roll unused 529 funds into a Roth IRA if you meet certain criteria.

-Superfunding a 529 plan
+Superfunding a 529 Plan

 Superfunding a 529 plan is a strategy you can use to maximize the tax advantages available.
 This allows you to contribute up to five times the annual gift tax exclusion in a single year without facing any consequences.